BatsFanatic/ai-cucumber-gen/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started
-This app has been setup using Next.js mostly with default settings and but agian it depends on your app.
+This app has been setup using Next.js mostly with default settings but again it depends on your app.
 This app has been developed in javaScript and you can use typeScript too.

 When the setup has been completed, the page (where api routing) can be found in src/app.
 For this particular project, I created pages for api (for backend) and index (for frontend ui). if you followed the same as me, then delete the page from src/app as when you are using Next.js, you can have only one page for API instructions.